Do you need an accountant if you’re self-employed (sole trader)?

 …then working with an accountant could save you more than it costs.

-Even a one-off consultation can give you peace of mind that you’re on the right track.
+Even a one-off consultation can give you peace of mind that you’re making the right decision.

 From £37.50/m